Cedric Alexander: Cruiserweight division (2016–2018)

-Cruiserweight Champion (2017–2018)

 On the December 11 episode of Raw, Alexander won a fatal four-way match to face Drew Gulak the following week, with the winner earning a match against Enzo Amore for the Cruiserweight Championship.
 Alexander defeated Gulak the following week on Raw to become the number one contender to the championship.
 On the January 8, 2018 episode of Raw, he faced Amore for the title, which Amore lost by countout, therefore retaining.
 Alexander was scheduled to face Amore for the Cruiserweight Championship at the Royal Rumble pay-per-view, but the match was cancelled and the title was vacated when Amore was released from WWE.

 In the following weeks, a tournament to determine a new champion was arranged, in which Alexander defeated Gran Metalik in the first round, TJP in the quarterfinals, and Roderick Strong in the semi-finals to advance to the final.
 At WrestleMania 34 on April 8, Alexander defeated Mustafa Ali to win the Cruiserweight Championship.
+During the weeks building up to the match, Alexander and Ali referred to themselves as the "Soul" and the "Heart" of 205 Live respectively.
 On the following episode of 205 Live, Alexander was attacked by Buddy Murphy during his championship celebration.
 At the Greatest Royal Rumble event, Alexander made his first successful title defense against Kalisto.
 Alexander then retained his title against Murphy on the May 29 episode of 205 Live and against Hideo Itami on the July 10 episode of 205 Live.
 At SummerSlam, Alexander successfully retained his title against Drew Gulak.
 On the September 19 episode of 205 Live, Alexander defeated Gulak in a SummerSlam rematch to retain the Cruiserweight Championship.
 At Super Show-Down on October 6, Alexander lost the Cruiserweight Championship against Buddy Murphy, ending his reign at 181 days, and also marking his first televised loss in 2018.

 On the November 28 episode of 205 Live, Alexander teamed with Mustafa Ali to defeat Murphy and Tony Nese after Alexander pinned Murphy, this would earn him a title shot against Murphy.
 At TLC: Tables, Ladders & Chairs, Alexander received his title rematch but failed to regain the title.